Rotax Max Challenge: History

 The 2009 edition took place in December on the desert track of Ghibli Raceway Sharm el-Sheikh, Egypt.

 For 2010 the event is heading towards the south of Italy again.
 At this event the first time 252 drivers will participate as a new category the 125 DD2 MASTERS was added, which is a category for the +32 years old.

-2011 was the 12th edition of the Rotax Max Challenge Grand Finals at Al Ain/United Arab Emirates with 265 drivers from over 60 different countries.
+2011 was the 12th edition of the Rotax Max Challenge Grand Finals at Al Ain/United Arab Emirates with 265 drivers from over 60 countries.

-2012 Portugal is hosting the Rotax MAX Challenge Grand Finals for the second time.
-The circuit Portimao Karting Circuit is one of the discipline’s best venues anywhere in the world and also one of the most modern of its kind.
+2012 Portugal hosted the Rotax MAX Challenge Grand Finals for the second time.
 276 drivers participated.

 In 2013 the Grand Finals took place in New Orleans/United States and thus it is the first time for the RMCGF to be hosted on American turf.
 360 drivers participated in the race.

 2014 was the 15th edition of the RMCGF and was hosted in Valencia/Spain.
 This was the third time that the Grand Finals take place on the Iberian Peninsula after Portugal in 2006 and 2012.

 In 2015 the Rotax MAX Challenge Grand Finals (RMCGF) has come to a thrilling and nail-biting end at the Kartódromo Internacional do Algarve, with the United States of America bringing home the Nation’s Cup.

 The 17th edition of the Rotax MAX Challenge Grand Finals (RMCGF) will take place at the Circuito Internazionale di Napoli in Sarno, Italy from October 16 to 22, 2016.
 This event also saw the Micro and Mini classes count as official titles for the first time, having been held as support races for several years, meaning that this edition featured the largest RMCGF entry in its history.

 The 2020 edition was originally scheduled to be contested at Sarno, however it was cancelled due to the COVID-19 Pandemic.
 A replacement race, named the International Trophy, was organised at Portimao.